-- Bitesize Irish Gaelic makes it easier to learn the Irish language, in easy Bitesize portions.
-It has active members, a blog, podcast newsletter, and extra related products for learners.
-The business is run on a daily basis by excellent contractors and a part-time employee who are supported by mature standard operating procedures that I have developed.
+- Bitesize Irish makes it easier to learn the Irish language, in easy Bitesize portions.
+It has active members, a blog, podcast, newsletter, and extra related products for learners.
+It’s a productised version of myself!

-- Founded IrishGaelicTranslator.com in 2002, based on phpBB software.
+- Founded IrishGaelicTranslator.com in 2002.
 It was a place to ask for Irish language translations.
 I sold this site in 2011 when it was receiving 400,000 pages views per month.
-The community members made the site what it was, not I. Unfortunately after the sale, many moved on due to what looked like disagreements with the different direction taken by the new site owners.
+The community members made the site what it was, not I.

 - Developed Irishionary.com, a collaborative Irish dictionary.
 My aim was to make dictionary content available for free usage (as the Irish government doesn’t openly share the country’s dictionary content out of copyright).
 The site had 5,000 headwords when I sold it along with IrishGaelictranslator.com.

 - Developed Irish-Sayings.com in 2002 onwards, also selling it on in 2011.
-It was a paid membership site with Irish language audio recordings in multiple dialects (a pre-cursor to Bitesize Irish Gaelic).
+It was a paid membership site with Irish language audio recordings in multiple dialects (a pre-cursor to Bitesize Irish).
 Its audio was played over 10,000,000 times.